Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: A Case Study: Airline On-time Performance Data

+To show how MR and SMR work on the natural partition, we treat each data file (labeled by {\tt MONTH}) as a node and prohibit raw data exchanging between nodes.
+Note that the natural partition in this example is pre-determined.
+The data from different nodes follow different distributions since the predictor {\tt QUARTER} is a constant in each node but varies across different nodes.
+We further split each data file into $7 \times 4\times 8 = 224$ sub-partitions by cutting the only continuous covariate {\tt DISTANCE} at $8$ equal-depth points and combining distinct values of {\tt DayOfWeek} and {\tt DepTimeBlk}.

-In order to show how the accuracy of parameter estimate is improved with more and more data, we run a sequence of four experiments with the first $12$ months, $60$ months, $240$ months and $353$ months (that is, the whole dataset), respectively.
-In each experiment, we obtain the full data estimate (not available for $240$ months and $353$ months due to too big data size), as well as our MR and SMR estimates, which are listed in Table~\ref{tab:case}.
+In order to show the change of estimate accuracy along with increased data size, we run a sequence of four experiments using the first $60$ months, $120$ months, $240$ months and all $387$ months of data, respectively.
+In each experiment, we obtain the full data estimate (not available for $240$ months and $353$ months due to too big data size), as well as the MR and SMR estimates, which are listed in Table~\ref{tab:case}.
 The average and standard deviation (std) of RMSEs are obtained from $10$ independent simulations.

-From Table~\ref{tab:case}, we can see that the three estimates based on full data, MR, and SMR are about the same.
-The main reason is that there is only one continuous predictor DISTANCE, whose coefficient is as small as $0.0000587$.
-Even multiplied by the largest value of DISTANCE, $4983$, the contribution of DISTANCE is only $0.03$, which is too small compared with the intercept $-2.3168$.
-In other words, this is roughly a case where all predictors are categorical.
-According to Corollaries~\ref{cor:cate} and \ref{cor:cate2}, both the MR and SMR estimates match the full data estimate very well.

-Table~\ref{tab:case} also shows that as the size of data gets bigger, both the MR and SMR estimates are getting closer to the true parameter value $\boldsymbol\beta$, which is especially important when a full data estimate could not be obtained.
+In terms of RMSE from the oracle $\boldsymbol\beta$ (see Table~\ref{tab:case}), MR and SMR perform as good as the full data estimate for 60 months and 120 months.
+The main reason is that the oracle coefficient of the only continuous predictor {\tt DISTANCE} is as small as $7.955\times 10^{-5}$.
+Even multiplied by the largest value of {\tt DISTANCE}, $4983$, the contribution of {\tt DISTANCE} is still less than $0.4$, which is too small compared with the oracle intercept $-2.322$.
+In other words, this scenario is fairly close to a case where all predictors are categorical.
+According to Corollary~\ref{cor:cate2}, both MR and SMR estimates match the full data estimate very well.
+Table~\ref{tab:case} also shows that as the data size gets bigger, including 240 months and 387 months, both MR and SMR estimates are better than the last available full data estimate obtained at 120 months.

-In order to show when SMR is better than MR, we enlarge the coefficient of DISTANCE by $10$ times to get a new oracle $\boldsymbol\beta'$ (see also Table~\ref{tab:oracle} in the Supplementary Materials).
-Then the maximum contribution of predictor DISTANCE becomes $0.3$, which is expected to play a more important role in predicting arrival delay.
-We list the corresponding results in Table~\ref{tab:case10}.
-We can see that as the data size increases, the improvement of the SMR estimate over MR's is more and more significant.
-Both the MR and SMR estimates based on the 353-month data are significantly better than the last available full-data estimate based on the 60-month data.
+It is interesting that if we amplify the effect of the continuous predictor {\tt DISTANCE}, say enlarge its oracle coefficient from $7.955\times 10^{-5}$ to $7.955\times 10^{-4}$, SMR estimate will show clearly higher accuracy than MR estimate (see Section~\ref{sec:cases} in the Supplementary Material for more details).